By dentist Dr. Richard Mitchell

 The adverts for "make your own dentures" might sound a bit like "how to take out your own tooth" or "do-it-yourself eye tests".
 Taken literally, it would be just about impossible for someone without any dental training to make their own dentures, all on their own.

-It's quite a complicated process to get right, and the tools and equipment you need would cost more than just getting a set of teeth made by a dental professional!
+It's quite a complicated process to get right, and the tools and equipment you need would normally cost more than just getting a set of teeth made by a dental professional!

 SO IT IS POSSIBLE TO MAKE YOUR OWN DENTURES - with a bit of help!

-Next, you get a "trial run" of your new teeth.
-These are wax dentures that you can put in your mouth and see how they look.
-You can check to see if:
+Fourth, you get a "trial run" of your new teeth!
+You can put these wax dentures in your mouth and see how they look.

 What are the advantages of doing things this way?
-By doing some of the work yourself, you can reduce the cost of new dentures by around 50%.
-A full set of upper and lower teeth costs around $900.
+By doing the work yourself, you can reduce the cost of new dentures by around 90%!
+On average, a full set of upper and lower teeth costs around $900.
+Garry Rhyne’s DVD will show you how to make your own dentures for around $25, plus the cost of the tools you will need, which is minimal.
 Also, you can do this no matter where you live.
-If you have access to the U.S. mail service, you can use denture.com!
+If you have access to the U.S. mail service, you can use Garry’s DVD!

-For some more information about making dentures, visit one day dentures
+For more information about how to make your own dentures, visit www.makeyourowndentures.net

 I do NOT receive any commission from makeyourowndentures, I just like their product and their service.